Swimmer’s Ear Treatment in Flower Mound

 Forcing objects like cotton swabs or earbuds into your ear can push water deeper inside the ear canal.
 If water is retained within the ear canal for a substantial period of time it can encourage bacteria to grow within the ear.
 This bacteria is what often causes an infection within the ear.

-What Are the Most Common Symptoms of Swimmer’s Ear?
+Most Common Symptoms of Swimmer’s Ear

 Typically, those with an outer ear canal infection will experience an itching sensation from inside of the ear in addition to a fair amount of pain.
 Other signs of swimmer’s ear include:

 - A blocked or full feeling within the ear